 Everyone has that one sound that makes their toes curl and their skin crawl.
 There are a whole host of sounds out there that can only be described as unbearable.

-To get to the bottom of which sound really is the worst, we ran a short poll on social media to gauge people’s reactions to a shortlist of some of worst sounds to ever pass through a human ear.
-The shortlist was made up of suggestions from around the Cirrus sales and marketing office, with the option for respondents to add their own suggestions if they found that our list of audio atrocities wasn’t abominable enough.
+At Cirrus Research HQ, we couldn’t agree on which one sound really was the worst in the world, so we ran a short poll on our social media accounts to gauge people’s reactions to some of the worst sounds to pass through a human ear.
+We even gave respondents the option to add their own suggestions!

 Why do people react badly to certain sounds?

 But it’s not all as a result of thousands of years of evolution.
-Our own personal biasses could also be part of the problem.
-For example, a dislike of the sound of an alarm clock is probably less to do with some primal human instinct to survive, and more to do with the fact that an alarm clock signals the time you have to get out of a warm and cosy bed and go to work or school.
+Our personal biases could also be part of the problem.
+For example, a dislike of the sound of an alarm clock is probably less to do with some primal human instinct to survive and more to do with the fact that an alarm clock signals the time you have to get out of a warm and cosy bed and go to work or school.

 Grima is still largely a mystery, as researchers continue to try and get to the bottom of the exact science behind what causes such extreme physical reactions to particular sounds.

 Did your least favourite sound make the list?

 - What’s the worst sound in the world? - 3rd August 2021